 Specialist Terms Definitions Moderation Liaison The key contact on matters of external moderation between NZQA and NMIT.
 [Def: NZQA] At NMIT, this role is undertaken by the Quality Advisor.
-Moderator A person who moderates the validity, reliability and fairness of assessment processes/assessments against set standards and stated course/programme learning outcomes.
+Moderation Report Coversheet A coversheet to be attached to every External Moderation Report summarising the results in the Report, before being submitted to Academic Committee.
+[Available on QMS: Forms, Templates and Guidelines] Moderator A person who moderates the validity, reliability and fairness of assessment processes/assessments against set standards and stated course/programme learning outcomes.
 Programme Moderation Cycle The plan that outlines the pattern of internal and external moderation planned for all summative assessments for all the courses in a programme and the rationale behind the pattern.
 Post-assessment moderation Moderation that takes place after assessment results have been finalised, to give staff feedback on the assessments that have been carried out, and validity of their assessment judgements.
 Post-assessment moderation does not change the results that are being reviewed, but is intended to give guidance (and in some cases requirements) for future assessments.
 Pre-assessment moderation Moderation that occurs before an assessment takes place, where assessment tasks are checked to ensure they assess the relevant learning outcomes and are valid, fair, consistent and reliable.
 Valid, Fair, Consistent and Reliable A range of systematic questions, checks and matching exercises can be applied to an assessment and its marking schedule to ensure that an assessment is valid, fair, consistent and reliable.
 Validity is the extent to which the assessment fairly assesses what it sets out to assess in an appropriate manner and to the appropriate standard (i.e. is fit for purpose).
 This is specific to each assessment and the learning outcomes it assesses.
 It must be designed to gather the full range of evidence to cover the learning outcomes.
 In order for an assessment to be fair, the instructions need to clear, complete and easily understood.
 They should be detailed enough that the students know exactly what they have to do to meet the requirements of the task and that different cohorts of students receive the same instructions.
 The content of the assessment must not disadvantage or advantage a particular group of students.
 For example, the language used in the assessment must be accessible to all students without bias to any particular group.
-For an assessment to be consistent and reliable, it must give results that are dependable across time/students/courses/institutions (if relevant), i.e. results that can be relied on. per sourced from /in collaboration with another ITD, the Programm
+For an assessment to be consistent and reliable, it must give results that are dependable across time/students/courses/institutions (if relevant), i.e. results that can be relied on.
+M/h ara NIMIT daliyara programm as sourced from /in collaboration with another ITD, the Drograms

-^{}Where NMIT delivers programmes sourced from /in collaboration with another ITP, the Programme Moderation Cycle and/or Annual Moderation Plan will be informed by any arrangements under that agreement (The ITPs will vary in referring to these as external or internal)
+\Where NMIT delivers programmes sourced from /in collaboration with another ITP, the Programme Moderation Cycle and/or Annual Moderation Plan will be informed by any arrangements under that agreement (The ITPs will vary in referring to these as external or internal)